AntonRize/WILL/Predictions.md

   <h3>b.
 The Fine Structure Constant \(\alpha\)</h3>

   <p>
-    The fine-structure constant is identified as the kinetic projection of the electron in the hydrogen ground state&mdash;not an empirical input but the unique kinematic amplitude compatible with geometric closure:
+    The fine-structure constant is derived as the kinetic projection of the electron in the hydrogen ground state&mdash;not an empirical input but the unique kinematic amplitude compatible with geometric closure:
   </p>